Choreo

 It's a habit-building app.
 Set goals and habits you want to complete on a week by week basis, and let the app take care of the rest!
 It's designed on Figma and developed in Swift.

-The first version is already released, but there's many features still in development.
+The second version is already released, and there's many more features currently in development.
 This may be my first app development project, but it's also an app I use for myself, so I've got to make it worth downloading!

 01